RiesenfeldGroup/RiesenfeldGroup.github.io/README.txt

 How do I:
+--Edit any of the site pages?
+----The site pages are contained in:
+------index.html (home page)
+------people.html
+------projects.html
+------publications.html
+------happenings.html
+----Most of the site page .html files can be edited directly, however, it is IMPORTANT that index.html and happenings.html NOT be edited directly.
+In lieu of editing index.html, one should edit index_pre.html.
+And in lieu of editing happenings.html, one should either edit happenings_pre.html for aesthetic changes OR edit happenings.txt for adding events (see below)
 --Add new events to the newsfeed?
 	1) Open happenings.txt
 	2) Create a new entry in this .txt file.
 It should begin with "BEGIN_EVENT" and "END_EVENT" tags, and include "MONTH", "YEAR", and "DESCRIPTION" tags.
 The "MONTH" and "YEAR" tags are just used to sort the events and to display the month of the event; the "DESCRIPTION" field should be formatted HTML to be injected into a paragraph environment (i.e., <p>DESCRIPTION</p>).